-Candidates for the Preliminary Administrative Services Credential combined with the Master of Arts in Education with an emphasis in School Administration must pass a comprehensive exam composed of open-ended, problem-solving questions from all seven areas of administrative specialization courses.
+Candidates for the Master of Arts in Education: School Administration and Preliminary Administrative Services Credential must pass a comprehensive exam composed of open-ended, problemsolving questions from all seven areas of administrative specialization courses.
 The exams and orals occur late fall, early spring, and mid-July each year.